When it comes to securing media coverage for your photography business, I believe that it can be done in seven simple steps. Want to know more?

 Lazy PR pitches very rarely get the desired result.
 So, do your homework.

 You need to really drill down into the nitty-gritty of what types of stories they run.
 You’ll also need to know when and how regularly they run them.
-Also, just as important is getting to know what stories they are unlikely to use so that you don’t waste your time pitching something that they wouldn’t touch with a bargepole.
+Also, just as important is that you get to know what stories they are unlikely to use.
+That way, you won’t waste your time pitching something that they wouldn’t likely use.

 These are some of the things that you’ll want to consider when reviewing your target media: